xiaochi-liu/interpretable-ml-book/manuscript/10-references.md

 Ribeiro, Marco Tulio, Sameer Singh, and Carlos Guestrin (2018).
 "Anchors: High-precision model-agnostic explanations."
 AAAI Conference on Artificial Intelligence.

 Ribeiro, Marco Tulio, Sameer Singh, and Carlos Guestrin.
-"Why should i trust you?: Explaining the predictions of any classifier."
+"Why Should I Trust You?: Explaining the predictions of any classifier."
 Proceedings of the 22nd ACM SIGKDD international conference on knowledge discovery and data mining.
 ACM, 2016.

 Ribeiro, Marco Tulio, Sameer Singh, and Carlos Guestrin.
 2016.
 "Model-Agnostic Interpretability of Machine Learning."
 ICML Workshop on Human Interpretability in Machine Learning, no. Whi.

-Shapley, Lloyd S. 1953.
-“A Value for N-Person Games.”
-Contributions to the Theory of Games 2 (28): 307–17.
+Shapley, Lloyd S. "A value for n-person games."
+Contributions to the Theory of Games 2.28 (1953): 307-317.

-Staniak, Mateusz and Przemyslaw Biecek (2018).
-"Explanations of Model Predictions with live and breakDown Packages." _ArXiv e-prints_.
-1804.01955, <URL: https://arxiv.org/abs/1804.01955>.
+Staniak, Mateusz, and Przemyslaw Biecek.
+"Explanations of model predictions with live and breakDown packages." arXiv preprint arXiv:1804.01955 (2018).

-Strumbelj, Erik, Igor Kononenko, Erik Štrumbelj, and Igor Kononenko.
-2014.
-“Explaining prediction models and individual predictions with feature contributions.”
-Knowledge and Information Systems 41 (3): 647–65. doi:10.1007/s10115-013-0679-x.

 Su, Jiawei, Danilo Vasconcellos Vargas, and Kouichi Sakurai.
 "One pixel attack for fooling deep neural networks."
 IEEE Transactions on Evolutionary Computation (2019).